 “I think it’s important to have a good hard failure when you’re young… Because it makes you kind of aware of what can happen to you.
 Because of it I’ve never had any fear in my whole life when we’ve been near collapse and all of that.
 I’ve never been afraid.”

 His name is synonymous with intelligence yet it wasn’t always that way for Albert Einstein.
 As a child he didn’t start speaking until he was four, reading until he was seven, and was thought to be mentally handicapped.
+If he gave up and never persevered, his most important theories could not have been known.

 He went on to win a Nobel Prize and altered the world’s approach to physics.
 I guess he was just thinking of the right thing to say for those first four years…

 Before there was a wizard, there was welfare.
 Rowling was a broke, depressed, divorced single mother simultaneously writing a novel while studying.
+It’s hard to believe it but a lot of publishers rejected Harry Potter.

 Now one of the richest women in the world, Rowling reflects on her early failures: